-Professor Galves lectures widely on Litigation, the use of technology in the practice of law, and he is heavily involved with Online Dispute Resolution.
+Professor Galves lectures widely on Litigation, the use of technology in the practice of law, and he is involved with Online Dispute Resolution.
 In addition to being an Evidence casebook co-author, Galves has published several other law books and law review articles.
-Professor Galves has taught at the University of California at Davis School of Law, Fordham Law School, the University of Denver Law School, Southwestern University Law School, and Colorado College.
+Professor Galves has taught at the University of California at Davis School of Law, Fordham Law School, the University of Denver Law School, Southwestern University Law School, Colorado College, and Sacramento City College.

 Professor Galves also teaches several international courses to Americans and foreigners.
 He has taught Trial Advocacy in Chile and China, private international litigation in Guatemala and Austria, alternative dispute resolution in Germany, and for almost two decades taught in the UC Davis USA Law Orientation Program for foreign attorneys and LLM students.